SnareChops/SQiggL/README.md

 (<boolean expression>) ? <value> : <value>
 ```

-The only iterable expression supported at the moment is
+The only iterable expression supported at the moment is:

 ```
 <var> of <collection> using <joiner>